Tampa Police Scanner: How Florida's Third-Largest City Kept Radios Open

 Yes.
 Hillsborough County Sheriff's Office maintains open communications despite serving over 1.5 million residents.
 You can listen via online feeds on Broadcastify, with a P25-capable digital scanner, or through mobile apps like Scanner Radio.

-Why hasn't Tampa encrypted its police radios like Miami?
+Why hasn't Tampa encrypted its police radios like other Florida agencies?

 A few things worked in Tampa's favor: Florida's Sunshine Laws create a culture where secrecy requires justification, the local scanner community is active and organized, and local officials haven't pushed for encryption.
-The contrast with South Florida is real β both regions deal with major crime and large events, but Tampa chose differently.
+The contrast with agencies like the Palm Beach County Sheriff, Pasco County Sheriff, and Miami Beach PD is real — they deal with similar crime and events, but Tampa chose differently.

 What scanner do I need for Tampa Bay agencies?

-Tampa Bay agencies use P25 digital trunked systems.
-You need a scanner with P25 Phase I capability, such as the Uniden SDS100 or Whistler TRX-1.
-Budget options include RTL-SDR dongles with DSD+ software.
+Tampa Bay agencies use P25 digital trunked systems — Hillsborough County's is P25 Phase II, so you need a Phase II-capable scanner such as the Uniden SDS100 or Whistler TRX-1.
+Budget options include RTL-SDR dongles with trunking software.
 Online streaming via Broadcastify is the easiest free option.

 Sources